RylanSchaeffer/KoyejoLab-Why-Has-Predicting-Downstream-Capabilities-Remained-Elusive/README.md

 }
 ```

-Note: We created a new clean repository for the review process and the new commit history is not representative
+Note: We created a new clean repository for the review process; thus, this repo's commit history is not representative
 of each individual's contributions.

 ## Contact